Ed30/Starling-Savings/README.md

 * Focus on the main functionality required for the challenge, thus:
     * API calls only where necessary, such as for retrieving transactions, balance, transferring funds etc...
     * Assumptions were made, such as one account and one saving goal only per client.
-    * Hardcoded goal id and target to cut down on API calls.
+    * Hard-coded profile image, goal id and goal target amount to cut down on API calls.

 ### User Interface

 * The icon was obtained by inverting the colors of the original Staling app icon, to suggest a companion app.
-* Designs were achieved by following Apple's Human Interface Guidelines, while keeping Starling's purple color for highlights.
+* Designs were achieved by following Apple's Human Interface Guidelines.
+Starling's purple color was used for highlights.

 ### Code

+* Comments and documentation.
+* Multiple phases of refactoring to ensure code quality and minimise duplication.
+* Cohesion and loose coupling by keeping data retrieval, manipulation, and presentation in separate classes.
+* Made use of powerful Swift language features such as escaping closures for asynchronous operations.

 ## Acknowledgments